reproducible-reporting/templates/DOCUMENTATION.md

 - Before making a first commit, define the software requirements, e.g. for post-processing and plotting, in `requirements.txt` **AND** `environment.yaml`.
+  If you must use micromamba (e.g. non-Python dependencies), then you can remove `requirements.txt` and `setup-env-pip.sh`.

 - Now you can add all the files, commit them, define a remote URL and push the initial contents online: